crutchcorn/Drawmark/apps/drawmark/.github/instructions/react-native.instructions.md

 - Do not use emoji in the UI since it cheapens the user experience.
 Instead, use proper icons from `@react-native-vector-icons/ionicons` (RNVI Ionicons).
   - Docs for RNVI Ionicons: https://www.npmjs.com/package/@react-native-vector-icons/ionicons
-- Do not use inline styles.
-Use StyleSheet for all styling.
+- Do not use inline styles or StyleSheet for any styling.
+Instead, use `className` and Tailwind classnames.
+We have a transformer that converts Tailwind classnames to React Native styles.
 - Use TanStack Query for data fetching and state management.
 - Use Drizzle ORM for database interactions.
 - Use React Navigation for navigation.
+- Never use the built-in `Button` component

 ## Folder structure